-Late forwarding of date or venue: the inscription fee will be raised by 50%
+Late forwarding of date or venue: In case of late forwarding of date or venue, the inscription fee will be raised by 100 %.

-Change of date: the inscription fee will be raised by 25 %.
+Change of date: In case of change of date, the inscription fee will be raised by 200 %.
 The UIM gives its assent to the new date.
 The request for a change of date must be received by the UIM secretariat not less than 90 days before the calendar date.
 The new date will be approved and announced not less than 30 days after the date on which the request was received.